Applications of the perturbation formula for Poisson processes to elementary and geometric probability: Abstract

 \section{Abstract}

-The binomial, the negative binomial, the Poisson, the compound Poisson and the Erlang distribution do all admit integral representations with respect to its (continuous) parameter.
-We use the Margulis-Russo type formulas for Bernoulli and Poisson processes to derive these representations in a unified way and to provide a probabilistic interpretation for the derivatives.
-By similar variational methods, we obtain apparently new integro-differential identities which the density of a strictly $\alpha$-stable multivariate density satisfies.
-Then, we extend Crofton's derivative formula known in integral geometry to the case of a Poisson process.
-Finally we use this extension to give a new probabilistic proof of a version of this formula for binomial point processes.
+We present a unified approach to deriving integral representations for the binomial, negative binomial, Poisson, compound Poisson, and Erlang distributions with respect to their continuous parameters.
+This is achieved using Margulis-Russo-type formulas for Bernoulli and Poisson processes, which also provide a natural probabilistic interpretation of their derivatives.
+Extending these variational methods, we derive new integro-differential identities that characterise the densities of strictly $\alpha$-stable multivariate distributions.
+We further generalize Crofton's derivative formula from integral geometry to the case of Poisson processes.
+This extension allows us to establish a new probabilistic proof of the formula for binomial point processes, highlighting the underlying geometric structure in a probabilistic framework.

 {\em 2000 Mathematics Subject Classification.} 60E05, 60G55.